Feyerabend/bb/workbook/ch03/optimal/DONALD.md

 as bottlenecks through profiling or performance analysis.

-This principle does not dismiss the importance of efficiency; rather, it warns that an obsession with premature optimization can lead to convoluted code that is harder to maintain or debug.
+This principle does not dismiss the importance of efficiency; rather, it warns that an obsession with premature optimisation can lead to convoluted code that is harder to maintain or debug.
 Knuth advocated that developers should prioritize good program design, which inherently minimizes inefficiencies, and focus on optimisation only after a program is both functional and robust.